lukedigiovanna/web-rtdb/README.md

 This project depends on `websocketpp`, a header-only library for implementing websockets in C++.
 This also requires `asio`.
 These dependencies should be placed at the root of the workspace in `dependencies/include`.
-Then the corresponding build script for your OS in `bin` can be ran to build the project.
+Then run the corresponding build script for your OS in `bin` to build the project.

 ## Running